LinguaPhylo/linguaPhylo.github.io/tutorials/discrete-phylogeography.md

 the phylogeographic diffusion process.

-The additional benefit using this model is that we can summarise the phylogeographic inferences from an analysis, and use a virtual globe software to visualize the spatial and temporal information.
+The additional benefit using this model is that we can summarise the phylogeographic inferences from an analysis, and use a virtual globe software to visualise the spatial and temporal information.

 The programs used in this tutorial are listed [below](#programs-used-in-this-tutorial).